utPLSQL/utPLSQL/docs/userguide/expectations.md

 - Comparison of cursor columns containing `DATE` will only compare date part **and ignore time** by default.
 See [Comparing cursor data containing DATE fields](#comparing-cursor-data-containing-date-fields) to check how to enable date-time comparison in cursors.
 - To compare nested table/varray type you need to convert it to `anydata` by using `anydata.convertCollection()`
 - To compare object type you need to convert it to `anydata` by using `anydata.convertObject()`
-- It is possible to compare PL/SQL records and nested tables/varrays/associative arrays of PL/SQL records.
+- It is possible to compare PL/SQL records, collections, varrays and associative arrays.
 To compare this types of data, use cursor comparison feature of utPLSQL and TABLE operator in SQL query
     - On Oracle 11g Release 2 - pipelined table functions are needed (see section [Implicit (Shadow) Types in this artcile](https://oracle-base.com/articles/misc/pipelined-table-functions))
     - On Oracle 12c and above - use [TABLE function on nested tables/varrays/associative arrays of PL/SQL records](https://oracle-base.com/articles/12c/using-the-table-operator-with-locally-defined-types-in-plsql-12cr1)